 - Complete UAFS admission requirements to include submission of official transcripts from all colleges and universities attended. - Have a minimum 2.50 cumulative GPA for all college course work (including transfer work and excluding developmental courses) and be in good academic standing. - Complete required prerequisite courses for the dental hygiene program with a minimum of C or higher in each course prior to the application deadline. - 4.
-Take the Psychological Services Bureau (PSB) Health Occupations Aptitude Examination. - Submit Dental Office Observation Verification Form (verification forms may be used for two years after the dates of observation). - Students may not attempt any course more than twice and be eligible for admission into the dental hygiene program.
+Take the Psychological Services Bureau (PSB) Health Occupations Aptitude Examination.
+Scores are valid for up to two years. - Submit Dental Office Observation Verification Form (verification forms may be used for two years after the dates of observation). - Students may not attempt any course more than twice and be eligible for admission into the dental hygiene program.